 People are naturally drawn to scents.
 Our olfactory system is vastly unique amongst the cranial nerves.
 It has direct connections to the emotional center in the brain known as the limbic system residing in the hippocampus and amygdala.
-The amygdala forms the main hub for a broad spectrum of emotional processes and the hippocampus is largely responsible for consolidating new memories.
+The amygdala forms the central hub for a broad spectrum of emotional processes, and the hippocampus is mainly responsible for consolidating new memories.
 Its monosynaptic structure means that the sensory nerves in your nostrils synapse directly onto the brain via the first cranial nerve.
 This is where cannabinoid terpenes have a great deal of influence on our perception.

 The sense of smell is the most preserved of our primitive instincts and holds untold clues into our most profound realms of existence.
-Deep in the most primordial of our instincts, we are drawn to certain terpenes for reasons we may not consciously understand.
+Deep in the most primordial instincts, we are drawn to certain terpenes for reasons we may not consciously understand.
 The concept is quite similar to the mechanism of déjà vu, where one feels a sense of familiarity that can be quite profound or even unsettling.
-In other words, there is consciousness of an event or emotional memory without there being an actual memory to tie it to.
-The reason for this deep emotional reaction to scents lies in the functional anatomic design of the olfactory nervous system.
+In other words, there is a consciousness of an event or emotional memory without there being an actual memory to tie it.
+The reason for this profound emotional reaction to scents lies in the functional anatomic design of the olfactory nervous system.
 This is what can make cannabis terpenes and their effects so profound.

 Terpenes are the sweetly intoxicating perfume of nature that soothes the mind and body.
-In fact, they act directly on brain cells to modulate their activity.
+They act directly on brain cells to modulate their activity.
 The therapeutic effect of scent is increased thru combustion because terpenes are aerosolized at higher temperatures as these oils vaporize.
-However, the soothing effect of terpenes occur even in the absence of combustion.
-Take a walk in a coniferous forest and your psyche will quickly begin to drink in the invigorating effect of focused optimism elicited by bathing the senses in pinene.
-Combusting terpenes elicits a more robust and rapid effect by releasing a densely concentrated dose of concentrated terpene-rich vapor immediately into the olfactory bulb where it sends synapses to the vital components of the limbic system, the amygdala and hippocampus.
-We can even see how these terpenes in cannabis can play a vital role in addressing diseases in which parts of the amygdala and hippocampus can be affected by pathology.
+However, the soothing effect of terpenes occurs even in the absence of combustion.
+Take a walk in a coniferous forest, and your psyche will quickly begin to drink in the invigorating effect of focused optimism elicited by bathing the senses in pinene.
+Combusting terpenes stimulates a more potent and rapid effect by releasing a densely concentrated dose of concentrated terpene-rich vapor immediately into the olfactory bulb, where it sends synapses to the vital components of the limbic system, the amygdala, and hippocampus.
+We can even see how these cannabinoid terpenes can play a vital role in addressing diseases in which parts of the amygdala and hippocampus can be affected by pathology.
 Cannabis has been highly touted for its efficacy in alleviating symptoms associated with conditions symptomatic for emotion-associated memory impairment such as anxiety, depression and Alzheimer’s disease (AD), etc.

 How Do Terpenes Contribute to the Entourage Effect with Cannabinoids?

-The entourage effect simply means that cannabinoids such as THC and CBD, along with the hundreds of other compounds, along with the terpenes, are meant to work together in concert to have an effect that is greater than the sum of their parts.
-The diverse combinations of terpenoids are what afford cannabis with the chameleon-like quality of mimicking a wide array of flavors and olfactory textures.
+The entourage effect simply means that cannabinoids such as THC and CBD, along with the hundreds of other compounds and terpenes, are intended to work together to have an effect greater than the sum of their parts.
+The diverse combinations of terpenoids afford cannabis with the chameleon-like quality of mimicking a wide array of flavors and olfactory textures.
 Terpenes add layers of olfactory texture to marijuana’s natural sensual allure.
 Consider the mechanism of Delta THC acting on the CB1 receptor.
 This binding opens up the door for terpenes to exert their effects; compound this with the notion that the entire underlying effect is to amplify our sense of perception.

-As said, cannabis contains some 100 known terpenes, all of which produce their own effects.
-Combined with the cannabinoids and other terpenes, the future of cannabis may just be in the cultivation of strains rich in certain terpenes and cannabinoids to create strains tailored to produce certain effects.
-Because terpenes shape the character of the type of euphoria we feel when we use cannabis, the wide array of terpenoid combinations allow the casual connoisseur to indulge in the seductive medley of hints and notes.
+As said, cannabis contains some 100 known terpenes, all of which produce their individual effects.
+Combined with the cannabinoids and other terpenes, the future of cannabis may just be in the cultivation of strains rich in certain terpenes and cannabinoids to create strains tailored to produce specific effects.
+Because cannabis terpenes and their effects shape the character of the type of euphoria we feel when we use cannabis, the wide array of terpenoid combinations allow the casual connoisseur to indulge in the seductive medley of hints and notes.

 Myrcene: This is the Indica/Sativa Checkpoint

-Myrcene is responsible for giving marijuana its distinctive aroma.
+The cannabinoid terpene Myrcene is responsible for giving marijuana its distinctive aroma.
 Myrcene can also be found in wild thyme, mangoes, lemongrass, cardamom, and hops and thus has a musky, earthy scent.
-The majority of commercial cannabis strains are myrcene dominant, meaning the most abundant terpene in their chemical profile is myrcene. β-myrcene comprises 29.4% to 65.8% of the essential oil composition of the fragrance of Cannabis sativa.
+Most commercial cannabis strains are myrcene dominant, meaning the most abundant terpene in their chemical profile is myrcene. β-myrcene comprises 29.4% to 65.8% of the essential oil composition of the fragrance of Cannabis sativa.

-Myrcene has a boiling point between 331 to 334 °F, so even people who vaporize their bud at lower temperatures should be able to consistently feel the relaxing, sedating effects.
+As a cannabinoid terpene, Myrcene has a boiling point between 331 to 334 °F, so even people who vaporize their bud at lower temperatures should be able to feel the relaxing, sedating effects consistently.
 Anything over .5 % myrcene is considered an Indica.
 Myrcene, for example, is found in many relaxing cannabis strains like Blue Dream and Granddaddy Purple.